Pritam1102/Android-Projects/README.md

-# Android-Projects
+# Android-Projects-Tensorflow.
-These are the projects that I did
+This is the project in which using tensorflow model in Android, I implemented image recognition.